How to Back Up and Restore MariaDB Databases From the Command line

 mysqldump

-mysqldump is the utility that we will use to backup our MariaDB database.
-It’s designed specifically for backup purpose.
+mysqldump is the utility that we will use to back up our MariaDB database.
+It’s designed specifically for backup purposes.
 The cool thing about mysqldump is that you don’t need to stop MariaDB service to make a backup.
-It can be used to backup a single database, multiple databases and all databases.
-By default it will create a dump file which contains all the statements needed to re-create the database.
+It can be used to back up a single database, multiple databases, and all databases.
+By default, it will create a dump file that contains all the statements needed to re-create the database.

 Binary Log

-The binary log logs every change to the database.
+The binary log records every change to the database.
 Binary log can be statement-based and row-based.
-It’s main purpose is to allow replication and backup.
-In order to backup and later restore your database, binary log must be enabled.
+Its main purpose is to allow replication and backup.
+In order to back up and later restore your database, binary log must be enabled.

-To enable the binary log, edit MariaDB config file.
-The name of the config file maybe different on different linux distributions.
-Normally its located at /etc/my.cnf
+To enable the binary log, edit MariaDB server config file.
+The name of the config file may be different on different Linux distributions.
+Normally its located at /etc/my.cnf or /etc/mysql/my.cnf.
+On ubuntu, it can also be /etc/mysql/mariadb.conf.d/50-server.cnf.

 #log_bin = /var/log/mysql/mysql-bin.log

-Remove the pound sign.
+Remove the # character to uncomment this line.
 Save and close the file.
 If you can’t find it, then manually add it.
 After that, restart MariaDB database server.

 sudo systemctl restart mysql